guivictorr/todos/apps/api/README.md

 ## 4. Configure .env file with your database credentials

+## 5. Run migrations
+npx prisma migrate dev

-## 5. Start the api
+## 6. Start the api
 yarn dev # this command will run migrations and start the app
 ```

 ## 🐳 Docker

-To run this application with docker, after configure `.env` file and before run `yarn dev` you need to run `docker-dev:up` to create and start a container running a postgres image
+To run this application with docker, after configure `.env` file and before run `yarn dev` you need to run `docker-compose up -d` to create and start a container running a postgres image

 ## 🤔 How to contribute